Transfer functions in imaging

-This article is about the transfer functions used in pictures and videos and describing the relationship between electrical signal, scene light and displayed light.
+Images and videos use specific transfer functions to describe the relationship between electrical signal, scene light and displayed light.

 Definition

 The opto-electronic transfer function (OETF) is the transfer function having the scene light as input and converting into the picture or video signal as output.
 This is typically done within a camera.

 The electro-optical transfer function (EOTF) is the transfer function having the picture or video signal as input and converting it into the linear light output of the display.
-This is done within the display device.
+This is done within a display device.

 The opto-optical transfer function (OOTF) is the transfer function having the scene light as input and the displayed light as output.
-The OOTF is the result of the OETF and the EOTF and is usually non-linear.
+The OOTF is the composition of the OETF and the EOTF and is usually non-linear.